bbatsov/batsov.com/_posts/2021-11-14-your-name-is-your-brand.md

 see - e.g. a nice personal site, a solid LinkedIn profile, some videos of you presenting at various conferences, etc.

-I think everyone will agree that's preferable to finding first some embarrassing/sloppy content about you instead.
-I guess all of us have some of this, and that's okay, as long as it's not dominating our online "brand".
+I think everyone will agree that's preferable to finding first some goofy/embarrassing/sloppy content about you instead.[^1] I guess all of us have some of this, and that's okay, as long as it's not dominating our online "brand".
 Online anonymity is another option you can explore, but this will likely cost you all sorts of lost opportunities, so I wouldn't recommend going in this direction.

 You might be wondering where am I going with all of this.
 I recently Googled my name and I noticed that the first matches people get about me are: